ibm-cloud-docs/app-configuration/ac-integrate-sdk-java.md

       ```
       {: codeblock}

-      where,
+      Where,
       - region: Region name where the service instance is created.
 Use `AppConfiguration.REGION_US_SOUTH` for Dallas, `AppConfiguration.REGION_EU_GB` for London, and `AppConfiguration.REGION_AU_SYD` for Sydney.
       - guid: GUID of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
       - apiKey: ApiKey of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
-      - collectionId: Id of the collection created in {{site.data.keyword.appconfig_short}} service instance under the Collections section.
+      - collectionId: ID of the collection created in {{site.data.keyword.appconfig_short}} service instance under the Collections section.
-      - environmentId : Id of the environment created in App Configuration service instance under the Environments section.
+      - environmentId: ID of the environment created in App Configuration service instance under the Environments section.

 1. *Optional*: You can work [offline](/docs/app-configuration?topic=app-configuration-ac-offline) with local configuration file and perform [feature and property related operations](#ac-java-example).
-After setting the `appConfiguration.init(AppConfiguration.REGION_US_SOUTH, guid, apikey)`, follow the below step:
+After setting the `appConfiguration.init(AppConfiguration.REGION_US_SOUTH, guid, apikey)`, follow this step:

    ```java
    String configurationFile = "custom/userJson.json";